 Two things that are making Chinese brands fail miserably!

-If you are keen to know the latest happenings in the world of smartphones, you may have heard about LeEco, the brand which entered India and was selling the phone at a subsidized price just to get the initial boost and evidently it worked.
-In fact, most of the LeEco phones are great regarding performance.
+If you are keen to know the latest happenings in the world of smartphones, you may have heard about LeEco, the brand which entered India and was selling the phone at a subsidized price to get the initial boost, and it worked.
+Most of the LeEco phones are great regarding performance.
 They keep introducing new phones, and Le Max 2 became the cheapest smartphone in India to be powered by a Snapdragon 820 chipset.
 But, as they invested a lot everywhere, from phones to smart TVs to cars, they are in huge trouble.
-The company has cut down 85% of its employees in India, and many of their executives from China has returned to their home.
-The future of LeEco is still unknown but looks like the brand won’t be taking such steps again.
+The company cut down 85% of its employees in India, and many of its executives have returned to their homes.
+The future of LeEco is still unknown, but it looks like the brand won’t be retaking such steps.

 - In my whole state, there is only one Mi service center, that is in Guwahati, and I need to travel 350 kilometers to reach there.

-- I faced ghost touch problem with my Redmi Note 3 while I was at college and I couldn’t move around 200 kilometers to visit service center in Kolkata.
-So I had to send the phone via a courier service to our editor Siddharth, and he took it to service center You won’t believe, but he had to wait for a month or so to just get the display replaced.
+- I faced a ghost touch problem with my Redmi Note 3 while I was at college, and I couldn’t move around 200 kilometers to visit the service center in Kolkata.
+So I had to send the phone via a courier service to our editor Siddharth, and he took it to the service center.
+You won’t believe it, but he had to wait for a month or so to get the display replaced.

-Now, we have known the reasons for which the newcomers became popular so fast and also, some of them were accused by consumers of the delay, overpriced servicing and lack of service centers across India.
+Now, we have known the reasons for which the newcomers became popular so fast.
+Also, some of them were accused by consumers of the delay, overpriced servicing, and lack of service centers across India.

-- The Chinese brands like Xiaomi and Lenovo committed themselves to providing the best to users at a nominal price, whereas brands like Micromax neither pushed their quality higher, nor they cared about the user experience as they are often blamed for installing adware and bloatware.
+- The Chinese brands like Xiaomi and Lenovo committed themselves to provide the best to users at a nominal price.
+In contrast, brands like Micromax neither pushed their quality higher, nor they cared about the user experience as they are often blamed for installing adware and bloatware.

-- Marketing- Most of the Chinese vendors spend an enormous amount on ads, both offline and online.
-They follow different tactics to promote their products- targetted ads, Twitter trends, influencers and what not!
-But the Indian brands just get brand ambassadors, and they think consumers are the fool and will buy their product thinking that a celeb endorses it.
+- Marketing- Most of the Chinese vendors spend an enormous amount of ads, both offline and online.
+They follow different tactics to promote their products- targetted ads, Twitter trends, influencers, and what not!
+But the Indian brands get brand ambassadors, and they think consumers are the fool and will buy their product thinking that a celeb endorses it.

-These Chinese brands are undoubtedly doing a great job with sales, but regarding overall satisfaction, an average Indian consumer who cares about a balanced smartphone will easily go for Xiaomi or Lenovo.
+These Chinese brands are undoubtedly doing a great job with sales.
+Still, regarding overall satisfaction, an average Indian consumer who cares about a balanced smartphone will quickly go for Xiaomi or Lenovo.

-Though everyone has a personal choice, but I think the whole Indian smartphone consumer base is providing too much attention to camera and selfies, while they completely neglect the fact that they will start hating the same phone after a few days when they play games and do a lot of multitasking.
-The Indian brands like Micromax and its subsidiary Yu started high, but again, they failed because of the terrible pricing, weak hardware specs and Yu especially had some issues which remained in its all handsets- heating problem.
-But they just don’t stop bragging about how great they are, how they invented a way to use UBER and all without actually installing the app, blah blah blah!
+Though everyone has a personal choice, I think the whole Indian smartphone consumer base is providing too much attention to camera and selfies.
+At the same time, they completely neglect the fact that they will start hating the same phone after a few days when they play games and do a lot of multitasking.
+Indian brands like Micromax and its subsidiary Yu began to high.
+Still, again, they failed because of the terrible pricing, weak hardware specs, and Yu especially had some issues which remained in its all handsets- heating problem.
+But they don’t stop bragging about how great they are, how they invented a way to use UBER and all without actually installing the app, blah blah blah!
 But now, Who cares?